-Disclosure 102-4 GHG emissions reduction targets
+Disclosure 102-4 GHG emissions reduction targets and progress

-797 and progress

-- 799 The organization shall: - a. report short-, medium-, and long-term gross Scope 1, Scope 2, and Scope 3 GHG emissions reduction targets in metric tons of CO2 equivalent and as a percentage of base year emissions, where: - i. gross Scope 1, Scope 2, and Scope 3 GHG emissions reduction targets are reported separately or where Scope 1 and Scope 2 GHG emissions are combined; - 805 ii. gross Scope 1 and Scope 2 GHG emissions reduction targets cover the total Scope 1 and Scope 2 GHG emissions reported under Disclosures 102-5 and 102-6; - iii.
-GHG removals, GHG trades, and avoided GHG emissions are excluded; - 808 b. for each gross GHG emissions reduction target, report whether biogenic CO2 emissions are included in the target; - 810 c. for each gross Scope 2 GHG emissions reduction target, report whether the targets use the location-based or market-based method; - d. for each gross Scope 3 GHG emissions reduction target, list the Scope 3 categories covered by the targets; - e. for each gross GHG emissions reduction target, report the gases covered by the target; - f. explain how the gross GHG emissions reduction targets align with the latest scientific evidence on the effort needed to limit global warming to 1.5°C; - g. describe its gross GHG emissions reduction target revision policy; - 818 h. for each gross GHG emissions reduction target, report the base year, including: - 819 i. the rationale for choosing it; - 820 ii. base year emissions in metric tons of CO2 equivalent; - 821 iii. the context for any significant changes in emissions that triggered recalculations of base year emissions; - 823 iv. the previously reported base year emissions, if base year emissions are recalculated; - i. report the progress toward each gross GHG emissions reduction target using the inventory method, in metric tons of CO2 equivalent, and as a percentage of a base year emissions; - j. for each gross GHG emissions reduction target, explain how the progress toward the target was achieved and whether it is due to: - i. reductions as a result of the organization's initiatives; or - 830 ii. other factors; - 831 k. report standards, methodologies, assumptions, and calculation tools used. - 832 GUIDANCE - The GHG emissions reduction targets reported under this disclosure are used to report the targets to - achieve the transition plan under Disclosure 102-1-f. - 835 Guidance to 102-4-a - 836 The organization should ensure consistency between Scope 3 categories covered by the target and - 837 Scope 3 categories covered by Disclosure 102-7.
+- a. report short-, medium-, and long-term gross Scope 1, Scope 2, and Scope 3 GHG emissions reduction targets in metric tons of CO2 equivalent and as a percentage of base year emissions, where: - i. gross Scope 1, Scope 2, and Scope 3 GHG emissions reduction targets are reported separately or where Scope 1 and Scope 2 GHG emissions are combined; - ii. gross Scope 1 and Scope 2 GHG emissions reduction targets cover the total Scope 1 and Scope 2 GHG emissions reported under Disclosures 102-5 and 102-6; - iii.
+GHG removals, GHG trades, and avoided GHG emissions are excluded; - for each gross GHG emissions reduction target, report whether biogenic CO2 emissions are included in the target; - for each gross Scope 2 GHG emissions reduction target, report whether the targets use the location-based or market-based method; - d. for each gross Scope 3 GHG emissions reduction target, list the Scope 3 categories covered by the targets; - e. for each gross GHG emissions reduction target, report the gases covered by the target; - f. explain how the gross GHG emissions reduction targets align with the latest scientific evidence on the effort needed to limit global warming to 1.5°C; - g. describe its gross GHG emissions reduction target revision policy; - for each gross GHG emissions reduction target, report the base year, including: - i. the rationale for choosing it; - ii. base year emissions in metric tons of CO2 equivalent; - iii. the context for any significant changes in emissions that triggered recalculations of base year emissions; - iv. the previously reported base year emissions, if base year emissions are recalculated; - report the progress toward each gross GHG emissions reduction target using the inventory method, in metric tons of CO2 equivalent, and as a percentage of a base year emissions; - j. for each gross GHG emissions reduction target, explain how the progress toward the target was achieved and whether it is due to: - i. reductions as a result of the organization's initiatives; or - ii. other factors; - k. report standards, methodologies, assumptions, and calculation tools used.

+The GHG emissions reduction targets reported under this disclosure are used to report the targets to achieve the transition plan under Disclosure 102-1-f.

+The organization should ensure consistency between Scope 3 categories covered by the target and Scope 3 categories covered by Disclosure 102-7.